The quantum Ising chain for beginners: Transverse field Ising-XY models: fermionic formulation

 which shows that the fermions interact at nearest-neighbours, due to the $J_{j}^{zz}$-term. \end{info}

-Let us now concentrate on a class of one-dimensional models where the resulting fermionic Hamiltonian can be exactly diagonalised, because it is quadratic in the fermions: such a class includes the XY model and the Ising model in a transverse field.
-After a rotation in spin-space, we can write the Hamiltonian (allowing for non-uniform, possibly random, couplings) as follows:
+Let us now concentrate on a class of one-dimensional models where the resulting fermionic Hamiltonian can be exactly diagonalized, because it is quadratic in the fermions: such a class includes the XY model and the Ising model in a transverse field. \begin{info}[Anisotropic XY model in a transverse field.] \revision{ After a rotation in spin space, we can write the spin Hamiltonians leading to a quadratic fermion problem (allowing for non-uniform, possibly random, couplings) as follows: